 Urinary tract disease may also be difficult to detect in multi-cat households, or in cats that go outside, where individual eliminations and habits cannot be observed or distinguished from one cat versus another.

 In summary, kidney disease is a common finding among the feline population.
 There are multiple different types and causes that can occur at any age and for either gender.
-Clinical signs can be similar for different types of kidney disease.
+Clinical signs can be similar to different types of kidney disease.
 Regular veterinary visits are important for keeping a cat’s urinary tract health in check, but close monitoring at home is important for detecting early signs.
-This is especially important for young male cats that can develop a urinary obstruction that can quickly become life threatening.
-Keep cats in a clean and low stress environment, and check with your veterinarian about the best diet for them to be on.
+This is especially important for young male cats that can develop a urinary obstruction that can quickly become life-threatening.
+Keep cats in a clean and low-stress environment, and check with your veterinarian about the best diet for them to be on.